jwmatthys/musescore-theory-plugins/README.md

 #### Leading Tone Resolution

-Many theory texts require that if the leading tone is in the soprano on V-I or viio-I it must resolve upward to 1/do.
-In my theory classes I'm more hardcore: I say that the leading tone must resolve up to 1/do no matter what voice it’s in.
-If you want to change it, you can open the plugin code in the Plugin Creator and change line 15 from true to false.
+By default, this plugin indicates an error in any voice if the leading tone doesn't resolve upward on V-I or viio-I. I'm aware that this is a very strict interpretation of the rule, and that many composers (including Bach) chose to forego leading tone resolution in an inner voice in order to cadence without irregular doubling.
+This is just my own preference--I feel there is pedagogical value in encouraging LT resolutions in all voices.
+If you want to change it to only give a warning for soprano voice LT resolution, you can open the plugin code in the Plugin Creator and change line 15 from true to false.

 ## Clearing annotations